TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/json-web-tokens/jwt-auth0.md

 ```.curl
 curl -X GET {API URL}  -H "Accept: application/json" -H "Authorization: Bearer {token}"
 ```
+18. If using the httpbin upstream URL as in the example Tyk API, you should see the HTML returned for the httpbin service.
-18. If there is an error with the request, you will see the following error message.
+19. If there is an error with the request, you will see the following error message.

 ```.bash
 {